k2view-academy/K2View-Academy/articles/03_logical_units/22_native_support_for_NoSQL.md

 ### Step 2: Document DB Presentation in Interface Explorer

 Once the Discovery of the Document DB has been completed, the interface is displayed in the Studio's Interface Explorer.
-The dataset which represents an object shows graphically the nested levels of hierarchy, such as: embedded objects, arrays of objects and arrays of primitives.
+The dataset representing an object graphically displays the nested hierarchy levels, such as embedded objects, arrays of objects and arrays of primitives.

-The below image illustrates the nested levels with their graphical indication.
+The below image illustrates the nested levels along with their graphical indication.

 ![](images/document_storage_in_studio.png)